bohnacker/Treemap.js/README.md

 ### Treemap

 Creates a new empty Treemap with position (x, y), width and height.
-To specify drawing a bit more, you can give drawing options. 'sort' is true or false.
-If false, the elements will be shuffeled.
+To specify drawing a bit more, you can give drawing options. `order` is "sort" or "shuffle".
-'direction' is either "horizontal", "vertical" or "both".
+`direction` is either "horizontal", "vertical" or "both".
 With 'ignore', you can easily switch on and off branches of the Treemap.
-Content may be added using addData() or addItem().
+Content may be added using `addData()` or `addItem()`.

 **Parameters**